Perturbation theory with quantum signal processing: Perturbation theory on quantum computers

 to obtain the perturbation energy with an accuracy of $\delta$.
 In Appendix \ref{appsec:prep-error}, it is shown that,

 Assuming $\mathcal{O}(\varepsilon^2)$ term is negligible, we can roughly upper-bound $\delta_{\mathrm{prep}}$ for $O=V$ and $V\Pi(H-\epsilon_0 )\Pi V$ respectively as,

 and

-We can make the preparation of $\ket{\tilde{\epsilon}_0}$ deterministic with the fixed-point amplitude amplification algorithm \cite{FixedPointSearch2014}.
-Deterministic state preparation is essential to employ advanced expectation value estimation techniques such as robust amplitude estimation \cite{RAE-first,RAE-VQE,RAEexperiment} or iterative amplitude estimation \cite{Grinko_2021}.
+We can remove the need for post-selection in the preparation of $\ket{\tilde{\epsilon}_0}$ with the fixed-point amplitude amplification algorithm \cite{FixedPointSearch2014}.
+Deterministic state preparation is essential to employ advanced expectation value estimation techniques such as RAE \cite{RAE-first,RAE-VQE,RAEexperiment}.
 When applied to our setting, it allows us to deterministically prepare a state

 where $\ket{0\tilde{\epsilon}_0^\perp}$ is a state orthogonal to $\ket{0^{l'+1}}\ket{\tilde{\epsilon}_{0}}$, for $r>0$ with approximately

 applications of $\mathcal{P}^{\mathrm{filter}}_{\varepsilon,\kappa,x_{\mathrm{th}}}$ and $(\mathcal{P}^{\mathrm{filter}}_{\varepsilon,\kappa,x_{\mathrm{th}}})^\dagger$ \cite{FixedPointSearch2014}.
 Note that expectation value of $V$ and $V\Pi(H-\epsilon_0)^{-1}\Pi V$ with respect to $\ket{\tilde{\tilde{\epsilon}}_0}$ deviates from $\braket{\tilde{\epsilon}_0|V|\tilde{\epsilon}_0}$ by $2r\mathrm{Re}[\braket{0\tilde{\epsilon}_0|V|0\tilde{\epsilon}_0^\perp}]+\mathcal{O}(r^2)$ and $2r\mathrm{Re}[\braket{0\tilde{\epsilon}_0|V\Pi(H-\epsilon_0)^{-1}\Pi V|0\tilde{\epsilon}_0^\perp}]+\mathcal{O}(r^2)$.
 It can roughly be bounded from above by $2r\|V\|$ and $2r\|V\|^2/\Delta$.
 We need to take sufficiently small $r$ to make this negligible.